drug-design/course/docs/chapters/3d-qsar.md

 ### Quasar
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The Quasar approach (quasi-atomistic SAR, developed by A. Vedani et al.) is based on the construction of an envelope of pseudo-atoms that represent the surface of a putative binding site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/quasar-ecf0ed6f'><i class='fa fa-play' aria-hidden='true'></i></button>The Quasar approach (quasi-atomistic SAR, developed by A. Vedani et al.) is based on the construction of an envelope of pseudo-atoms that represent the surface of a putative binding site.
 Several fields are calculated for each of these pseudo-atoms; they include hydrophobic neutral, salt bridge positive, salt bridge negative, H-bond donor, H-bond-acceptor, hydrophobic positive, hydrophobic negative, H-bond flip/flop, solvent fields.
 Induced-fit of the receptor to the different compounds is taken into account by allowing the mean envelope to adapt its shape to the individual molecules.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.